Augustana Women's Basketball Camps

 Head Coach Dave Krauth

-The 2017-18 season marked another historic year for Augustana women’s basketball coach Dave Krauth, who completed his 29th season at the helm.
+The 2017-18 season marked another historic year for Augustana women’s basketball.

 The Vikings posted a 29-4 record, won a share of the NSIC regular season title for the first time in program history, won the NSIC South for the 2nd straight season, won the NSIC Tournament in dominating fashion, and advanced to the Sweet-16 in their 14th NCAA Tournament Appearance.
 The 29 wins are the most in program history, and the Vikings began the season 14-0, which is the best start to a season in program history.